dustinlacewell/plait/README.md

     def uname():
         print run('uname -a')

 This is a simple Plaitfile but let's break it down anyway.
 There is only one import `plait.api.run`.
 This function accepts a string containing shell-code and executes it on the remote host.
-The output of the remote command is returned as a string.
+The output of the remote command is **returned as a string**.

 A single Task `uname` is defined and it uses `run` to execute `uname -a` on the remote server.
 It prints out the result and then returns. `uname` is a unix command for listing information about the kernel version and other host details.

 Let's run plait against our server.
-In these examples we'll be using the details of the `fake_server` as described in the section above regarding Docker.
-If your using your own server make sure to use the correct username, hostname and port information:
+In these examples we'll be using the details of the `fake_server` **as described in the section above** regarding Docker.
+If you're using your own server make sure to use the correct username, hostname and port information:

     $ plait -h root@0.0.0.0:49154 uname